marksherif/marksherif.github.io/README.md

 Still under construction, but the important stuff is there :muscle:

-TERRIBLE with the frontend stuff so bare with me here, divs and doodads aren't really my thing :)
+TERRIBLE with the frontend shiz so bare with me here, divs and doodads aren't really my thing :)

 # 2. Acknowledgments